6 Top Tips for Successful Incentive Travel Planning

 2) Plan inclusive activities

-If possible, it’s useful to offer a choice of activities so people can choose what they’re most comfortable with or simply choose to mix things up during their stay.
+If possible, it’s useful to offer a choice of activities so people can choose what they’re most comfortable, with or simply choose to mix things up during their stay.
 For example, a choice of outgoing physical activities and quieter cultural exploration can create a nice balance for everyone in the group.

 And don’t forget to plan in some downtime!
 It can be tempting to fill every moment with ‘something’ to do, but remember your team is here to recharge their batteries and bond together.
 Make sure they have time each day to do just that.